Best Camping Sleeping Bags of 2026

 That said, you’ll make some sacrifices with a $50 sleeping bag.
 It has small draft tubes and there’s no hood or tightening mechanism at the top.
 The zipper tends to catch on the material, which can be frustrating at night.
 Also, the exterior isn’t water resistant, so we don’t recommend it for wet or humid climates, and condensation can be an issue.

 The biggest challenge, though?
-The Brazos is challenging to pack up.
-It takes work to fit it back into the tight stuff sack, though Coleman has some thin cord at the bottom of the back to contain the bag.
-Our testing finds neither of these systems are worth the time – instead, consider purchasing an inexpensive mesh laundry bag to toss this model inside for easy storage.
+The Brazos is tough to pack up.
+It’s a battle to get it back into the tight stuff sack, though Coleman has offers a secondary way to keep the bag contained with some cord at the bottom of the bag.
+Our testing finds neither of these systems are worth the time – instead, consider purchasing an inexpensive mesh laundry bag, and toss this model inside for easy storage.

 However, budget-friendly products are Coleman’s wheelhouse, and the Brazos offers a solid value for the price.
-It’s a comfortable, practical sleeping bag that will keep you warm on cool summer nights, and it’s a good option if you camp just a few times a year, need a reliable backup bag, or simply want to get outside without spending an arm and a leg.
+We love that two bags can zip together easily, making a deluxe two-person bag for less than the price of one premium option.
+It’s a comfortable, practical sleeping bag that will keep you warm on cool summer nights.
+If you camp a few times a year, need a reliable backup, or simply want to get outside without spending an arm and a leg, we recommend the Brazos.

 More: Coleman Brazos 30 Full Review